-If you have POI, you are at increased risk of reduced fertility, osteoporosis, cardio vascular disease and cognitive impairment among other things.
-POI is diagnosed in someone under 40 years of age who has skipped more than 4 months without a period by doing two separate sets of blood tests at 4 - 6 week intervals.
-FSH-follicle stimulating hormone-levels of greater than 30 IU/L suggests POI.
+- If you have POI, you are at increased risk of reduced fertility, osteoporosis, cardio vascular disease and cognitive impairment among other things. - POI is diagnosed when someone under 40 years of age who has skipped more than 4 months without a period and has abnormal Follicle Hormone levels.
+Your GP will arrange two separate sets of blood tests at 4 6 week intervals.
+If they show that you have follicle stimulating hormone (FSH) levels of greater than 30 IU/L in both of those tests, that suggests you have POI. - People may skip periods for various reasons.
+Some contraceptives will intentionally shut off periods, people who have lost weight rapidly sometimes stop getting periods for a time, PolyCystic Ovarian Syndrome (PCOS), certain non- contraceptive medications, various hormonal disorders, some diseases of the reproductive system and many other things can stop periods so you need to have a conversation and full consultation with your doctor as well as FSH blood tests before being referred to a POI clinic.